killerswan/ninlil/README.txt

-This script builds functions for deleting and reblogging old posts, but I'm still in the process of building a program which does interesting things...
+This script contains functions for deleting and reblogging old posts, but I'm still in the process of building a program which does interesting things...